 UPDATE June 29 2011: Brendan's new harps are now available, and priced well below the previous rate.
 Brendan is shipping the new Powerbenders for a price of 18 pounds plus 8 pounds international shipping (including tracking).
-That's about US $44–not cheap, but a considerable improvement, and we can expect better pricing as other distributors pick the instrument up, reducing shipping and handling costs.
+That's about US $44--not cheap, but a considerable improvement, and we can expect better pricing as other distributors pick the instrument up, reducing shipping and handling costs.
 The instruments are still only available in the key of A as of this writing.
 You can order direct from Brendan here.

 Summary: It's Ready if You Are In the end, this tuning is a powerful tool for harp players.
 I like mine and intend to get closer to it.
 As with any new tuning, a player can expect to put a few hours into it before becoming comfortable with it.
 Those who do will find that this tuning makes some new, exciting sounds.